Hermit Crabs Hibernation: Could Something be Wrong?

 Hermit crabs always live under tropical temperatures.
 Their bodies are not able of creating warmth on their own, but they need to absorb it from their environment instead.

 If the required temperature conditions are not met, these creatures will be forced into a state really similar to hibernation.
-However, their bodies are not designed to hibernate, so their life is fully endangered during such state.
+However, their bodies are not designed to hibernate, so their life is fully endangered during this stage.

 Hermit crabs which are not able of absorbing enough warmth will sadly not be able to digest food or even perform some basic movement.